 The Willows out of schools care is designed to be as flexible as possible in order to meet the needs of our children and parents/carers.
 We offer clubs throughout the year both before and after school and during holiday periods.

-The before and out of school club is offered during the school year and the holiday club is available during the holiday period.
+The before and out of school club is offered during the school year.

 At the beginning of the day